T-09 · WP-09 · Layer II — Prophetic Mission / Ba'alist Pattern · Alvid Scriptorium — The Intizār Archive

 Sub-Studies — WP-09 Extended Research

-Carthage and the Tophet of Salammbô: The archaeological documentation — Stager's Harvard excavations, the Baal Hammon and Tanit inscriptions, the scholarly debate between Stager/Wolff (1984) and Brown (1991), and the ancient source record from Diodorus Siculus, Plutarch, and Livy.
-The primary-source foundation for the entire Punic Continuity argument.
+Carthage and the Tophet of Salammbô: The archaeological documentation — Stager's Harvard excavations, the Baal Hammon and Tanit inscriptions, and the ancient source record.

-The Roman Absorption of Punic Religion: Marcel Le Glay's Saturne africain as the definitive study of Romanized Baal Hammon; Juno Caelestis as Romanized Tanit; the North African Tophet-adjacent practices under Roman administration; Septimius Severus and the Punic dynastic reach to the Roman throne.
+The Roman Absorption of Punic Religion: Marcel Le Glay's Saturne africain as the definitive study of Romanized Baal Hammon; Juno Caelestis as Romanized Tanit; Septimius Severus and the Punic dynastic reach to the Roman throne.

-The Pattern Persists: The structural analysis of documented modern elite ritual practices — the Bohemian Grove "Cremation of Care" (Nixon White House tapes 1971; Weiss, Spy Magazine 1989), Skull and Bones (Sutton 1986; Robbins 2002) — as structural continuity of the Tophet's social function, not as literal worship claims.
+The Pattern Persists: The structural analysis of documented modern elite ritual practices — Bohemian Grove (Nixon tapes 1971; Weiss, Spy Magazine 1989), Skull and Bones (Sutton 1986; Robbins 2002) — as structural continuity of the Tophet's social function.

 WP-01 — Against the Clash: The primary anti-Huntington working paper.
-WP-09 supplements it by identifying the internal pre-Christian substrate that Huntington's Judeo-Christian framing of Western civilization cannot accommodate — an additional dimension beyond WP-01's empirical, methodological, and ontological demolition.
+WP-09 supplements it by identifying the internal pre-Christian substrate that Huntington's framing cannot accommodate.

-WP-05 — Haq and Batil: The ontological framework for understanding how a power structure publicly claims one religious identity (Judeo-Christian) while structurally operating through a different religious architecture (Punic-absorbed).
-The Ba'alist Capture Mechanism as first articulated in WP-05 finds its historical archetype in the Roman absorption of the Punic substrate after 146 BCE.
+T-05 — Haq and Batil: The ontological framework for understanding how a power structure publicly claims one religious identity (Judeo-Christian) while structurally operating through a different religious architecture (Punic-absorbed).

 References

-4. Diodorus Siculus.
-Library of History [Bibliotheca Historica].
+Diodorus Siculus.
+Library of History.
 Book 20, §14.
 Trans.
 Francis Walton.
 Cambridge, MA: Harvard University Press (Loeb Classical Library), 1957.
-The ancient source documentation of Carthaginian ritual practice — the bronze statue and the circumstances of the civic crisis sacrifice.

-5. Plutarch.
+Plutarch.
 De Superstitione [On Superstition], §13.
 In Moralia.
 Trans.
 Frank Cole Babbitt.
 Cambridge, MA: Harvard University Press (Loeb Classical Library), 1928.
-Ancient source documentation of child sacrifice at Carthage, used by Roman authors as a marker of Punic civilizational difference — which the absorption paradox makes historically ironic.

-7. Birley, Anthony R. Septimius Severus: The African Emperor.
+Birley, Anthony R. Septimius Severus: The African Emperor.
 London: Eyre & Spottiswoode, 1971.
-The authoritative biography establishing Severus's Punic cultural connections and the extent of North African-Punic influence reaching the Roman imperial throne.

-8. Brown, Shelby.
+Brown, Shelby.
 Late Carthaginian Child Sacrifice and Sacrificial Monuments in their Mediterranean Context.
 Sheffield: JSOT Press / American Schools of Oriental Research, 1991.
-The counter-position to Stager on the interpretation of Tophet urns — establishing the scholarly debate that confirms the site's significance regardless of interpretive position.